aprajitakain/Instagram/README.md

    - Create a table named `notes` within the `Instagram` database.

 ## Usage
-1. Clone the repository: `git clone https://github.com/your-username/instagram-notes-app.git`
+1. Clone the repository: `git clone https://github.com/aprajitakain/Instagram.git`
-2. Navigate to the project directory: `cd instagram-notes-app`
+2. Navigate to the project directory: `cd Instagram`

 ## Running the Script
 Execute the shell script by running the following command: